 Welcome to the Myanmar Cave Documentation Project

-The Myanmar Cave Documentation Project is a group of experienced cavers organized within the Swiss Caving Society and the British Cave Research Association.
+The Myanmar Cave Documentation Project is a group of experienced cavers organized within the Swiss Society for Speleology and the British Cave Research Association.
 We possess a large speleological expertise which is enlarged by cavers joining from our international partner network.
 We collaborate with government authorities, NGOs and research institutions.

-We actively engage for karst conservation, ecotourism and biodiversity research towards the Sustainable Development Goals (SDGs).
-Basis is our solid speleological expertise and local know-how about Karst & Caves in Myanmar.
-All results are published in books or articles, presented at international conferences and made available for karst education and subsequent research.
+We actively engage for karst conservation, education and biodiversity research towards the Sustainable Development Goals (SDGs).
+Basis is our solid speleological expertise and local know-how about Caves & Karst in Myanmar.
+All results are published in books or articles, presented at international conferences and made available for subsequent research and other use.

 New Year Greetings to the Cavers and Karst Friends from Myanmar